What is Brain Injury Medicine?

 Occupational Medicine doctors work with rehabilitation; they rarely have Forensic training or testify in Court, although their treatment records are considered by an expert in Brain Injury Medicine as evidence a person can no longer manage life as they once did.

-A specialist in BIM would have expertise in other central nervous system disruptions (e.g., encephalopathies, anoxia) with similar neurocognitive and psychiatric symptoms.
+A specialist in BIM would have expertise in other central nervous system disruptions, e.g., encephalopathies (brain diseases,) or anoxia (oxygen deprivation,) with similar neurocognitive and psychiatric symptoms.

-Qualified Brain Injury Medicine Expert Witness – Subspecialty Board-Certification Enhancing a Forensic Psychiatrist’s Opinions
+Qualifications of a Brain Injury Medicine Expert Witness – Board-Certification Enhancing a Forensic Psychiatrist’s Opinions

 I am Board-Certified in Brain Injury Medicine as well as Psychiatry and Forensic Psychiatry by the American Board of Psychiatry and Neurology (ABPN).